Parasocial interaction: Livestreaming

 According to Ko and Chen (2020), "Live streaming was originally used in broadcasting sporting events or news issues on TV.
 As the mobile Internet gets more and more popular, now the netizen and small companies can broadcast themselves via the use of live-streaming APP".
 Many platforms have developed and launched their live stream function, like Taobao.com and Facebook.
 For online retailers like Taobao.com or Tmall.com, users could follow and interact with the hosts and celebrities like being friends with them.

 "China had up to 433 million live streaming viewers in August 2019 [CNNIC 2019].
 The use of live streaming to promote brands and products is "exploding" in the E-commerce field in China [Aliresearch 2020].
 For example, during the "June 18" event in 2019, Taobao's live streaming platform drove sales of 13 billion yuan, with the number of merchants broadcasting live streaming increasing by nearly 120% year-on-year.
 The number of broadcasts grew by 150% year- on-year [CNNIC 2019]."

 From the perspective of a retailer, live streaming provides more opportunities for marketing, branding, improving customer services and increasing revenue.
 As a customer, live streaming also offers a more synchronic and interactive shopping experience than before.
 Interactions between streamers/sellers and consumers also help customers get higher quality information about the products, which is different from traditional shopping method.

 According to Xu, Wu and Li (2020), "streaming commerce creates a novel shopping environment that provides multiple stimuli to motivate potential consumers to indulge in their shopping behaviors.
 It has emerged and shows great potential as a novel business model to add dynamic real-time interaction among sellers (streamers) and consumers (viewers), provide accurate information, and involve hedonic factors to attract consumers to indulge in consumption processes.
 Viewers are enabled to obtain dynamic and accurate information by watching live streams, develop virtual social relationships with streamers, and enjoy relaxing and entertaining hours while watching attractive streamers".

-Livestreaming permits the viewers and the streamers engage in a real-time interaction to create intimacy and closeness, thus, the credibility and trustworthiness would be reinforced through dynamic interactions.
-In America, retailers like Amazon and QVC have also worked on their own live streaming shopping platforms to take this huge advantage Interpersonal relations on livestreaming services occupy a position in between social and parasocial relations, giving livestreaming an exceptional position in the entire landscape of social media.
+Livestreaming permits the viewers and the streamers engage in a real-time interaction, which could create a sense of intimacy and closeness.
+Thus, the perceived credibility and trustworthiness would be reinforced through dynamic interactions.
+In America, retailers like Amazon and QVC have also worked on their own live streaming shopping platforms to take advantage of this dynamic.
+Interpersonal relations on livestreaming services occupy a position in between social and parasocial relations, giving livestreaming a unique position in the landscape of social media.